xinwenfu/GenCyber/DigitalForensics/README.md

 In this case the bad guy used the the hiking technology, got into a computer server and stole a few Hollywood movies.

 ### Case Study 2 - illegal business
-so here is a case two secret load
+This is a case of illegal online business.
+Ross William Ulbricht created a website called Silk Road in approximately January 2011.
+It was a black market on the internet, selling illegal goods and the services including controlled substances, hiking software and services.
+Bitcoin was used as the currency.

+## Disk imaging
-Ross created a website called sick Road in approximately January 2011 and the operator This Global dark Market space so basically this is a black market on the internet it is so the illegal goods and the services including controlled substances hiking software and services and the Videocon was used as the currency of a single Road and uh so to defeat the Cyber crimes and the prosecute the bad guys we often need disk Imaging and so let's look at what is a disk
+To defeat cyber crimes and prosecute bad guys, we often need disk Imaging and so let's look at what is a disk
 Imaging
 first let's look at what is a bit stream